Indiana Court Records

 - Annulment

 If granted, an annulment ends a marriage and assumes that the marriage never took place.
-A court may grant an annulment for several reasons, including if:
+A court may grant an annulment for several reasons, including:

 - One partner was married to someone else who is still alive